jobjo/jobjo.github.io/_posts/2017-01-15-moving-mice.md

 {% endhighlight %}

 ### Conclusion
-The exercise itself is relatively straight forward and can be tackled by a backtracking algorithm exploring the full solution space.
+The exercise is relatively straight forward and can be tackled by a backtracking algorithm exploring the full configuration space.
 Most submissions from above are implementations of this algorithm.
-The variety stems from how a configuration is represented and the encoding of rules.
+The variety stems from how a configuration is represented and the encoding of feasible moves.

-As for the actual solutions, here's a sequence of feasible moves leading up to the final configuration:
+As for the actual solution to the puzzle itself, here's a sequence of moves leading up to the final configuration:

 {% highlight haskell %}
 [>,>,>,_,<,<,<]